Little terns in breeding plumage. Photo: A. McDougall

 - Feral animals, including cats and foxes, need to be controlled at known sites.
 If you own a dog, avoid walking your dog at sites that are important breeding sites for the little tern.

 - Education (including signage) at known sites is essential so that visitors are made aware of the impacts of their activities.
 Drivers of vehicles on beaches are requested to stay clear of nesting areas.
-If you own a four-wheel drive, reconsider your need to drive on the beach.
+If you own a four-wheel drive do not drive at or above the high tide mark.

 - Local bird groups can become involved in protecting or maintaining important sites and monitoring bird numbers.

-- Important sites that are indentified need to be protected from intense development pressures.
+- Important sites that are identified need to be protected from intense development pressures.

 Curtis LK, Dennis AJ, McDonald KR, Kyne PM and Debus SJS 2012.
 Queensland’s Threatened Animals, CSIRO Publishing, Victoria, Australia.